SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 * Kubernetes 1.9 or later
 * Helm package manager installed and configured
-* If using a private Docker registry an image pull secret needs to be created before installing the chart
+* If using a private Docker registry, load the PubSub+ Docker image and for signed images create an image pull secret
 * With persistent storage enabled (see [configuration](#configuration)):
-  * You must specify a storage class if no default class is available in your cluster
+  * Specify a storage class unless using a default storage class in your Kubernetes cluster

 ## Create a deployment

 ```bash